ericli0419/DNALongBench/README.md

 # DNALongBench: A Benchmark Suite for Long-Range DNA Prediction Tasks

+The DNALongBench is a collection of realistic and biologically meaningful genomic DNA prediction tasks that require long-range sequence input and involve long-range dependencies.
+This GitHub repository is under active construction.

 ## Data
 All data is available for download at [this link](https://cmu.app.box.com/s/cyn3tqfej3v4tg4xwv1god3jemq7916y).